-If a query hint contradicts what is possible for query optimization, the hint won't block query execution and the hint won't be applied.
+If a query hint contradicts what is possible for query optimization, query execution is not blocked and the hint isn't applied.
 In the cases where a hint would cause a query to fail, the hint is ignored and the latest failure details can be viewed in sys.query_store_query_hints.

 Watch this video for an overview of Query Store hints:

 To create or update hints, use sys.sp_query_store_set_hints.
 Hints are specified in a valid string format N'OPTION (...)'.